MaximVlayen/course_hwswcodesign/content/100_processor/106_exercises.md

 Below are a number of programming exercises.
 The aim is that you **1)** prepare a working setup, and **2)** that you refresh you low-level C programming skills.
 In the exercises where inputs are required, these **inputs can be hardcoded** as we have no means of inputting data to the processor.

+An example of the file structure can be seen [here](https://github.com/KULeuven-Diepenbeek/course_hwswcodesign/tree/master/src/100).

 #### Exercise 101
 {{% centeredColumn 50 %}}
 For this exercise you should simply try to get the examples of this chapter to work.